international employment law firm alliance L&E Global

 Trial Period

-No legal provision governs a formal “trial period.”
+No federal legal provision governs a formal “trial period.”
 However, some employers prefer from a business perspective, to have an internal policy on trial periods, often referred to as “introductory periods” or “probationary periods”, which generally provide for a formal performance evaluation after an initial stated period of employment (ninety 90 days).
 Employers often condition an employee’s participation in their individually established employee benefits programs on a successful completion of the “probationary” or “introductory” period.
 From a legal perspective, there is no real advantage to having a trial or probationary period; but there is a potential downside to it, if it causes confusion regarding the employee’s at-will status.

 If a probationary period is applied, care must be taken in the drafting of the relevant offer letter, agreement or policy, so that no negative implication is created, wherein it is required to show “cause” if employment is terminated after the period expires.
 If the employees are represented by a labour union, the provisions of the collective bargaining agreement protecting the employees against discharge without cause, frequently do not apply to employees during their probation period of employment.